Anzac Memorial: Origins of the term "Anzac"

 The term "Anzac" began as an acronym for the Australian and New Zealand Army Corps in World War I, but it was soon accepted as a word in its own right.
-The Anzacs formed part of the expeditionary force organised by Britain and France to invade the Gallipoli Peninsula and clear the Dardanelles Straits for the British Navy.
+The Anzacs formed part of the expeditionary force organised by Britain and France to invade the Gallipoli Peninsula and clear the Dardanelles Straits for the British Royal Navy.
 The Australian Anzacs represented the national effort from a young nation taking its part in the Great War and reports of the courage they displayed at Gallipoli became the most enduring legend of Australian military history (Government Architect's CMP, 2007).

 After the withdrawal from Gallipoli, the Anzac infantry divisions went on to fight against Germany on the Western Front.
 The Light Horse fought to protect the Suez Canal against the Turks and joined the forces fighting in the Middle East.
 On the anniversary of Anzac Day in 1918, the Australian infantry reinforced the legend when it stopped the German advance at Villers-Bretonneux on the Somme.
 Australians were successfully used as shock troops at Ypres, Amiens, Mont St Quentin and Peronne, and took a leading part in breaking through the Hindenburg Line, in their last major offensive.

 From an Australian population of around four and a half million, enlistments in the army and navy numbered 416,809, a total that represents one-half of the men of military age in Australia at that time.
 Altogether, 60,000 Australians were killed and 167,000 were injured, a higher toll proportionately than was suffered by any other British Empire country.
 Small wonder that those who returned wanted to see the sacrifice of their dead comrades remembered.

 The first Anzac Day in NSW was organised by a committee within the Returned Soldiers Association (RSA) of NSW, an organisation formed by men who had been invalided home.
 Later the organisation was subsumed by the Returned Soldiers' Sailors' (and Airmen's) Imperial League of Australia (RSSILA), finally named the Returned and Services League (RSL).
 The original objectives of the day of commemoration were to remember dead comrades, induce young men to enlist and collect money for an ANZAC Memorial monument.
 NSW Premier WA Holman's Labor government promised a pound for pound subsidy to match the money raised on the first Anzac Day.
 In 1917 the RSSILA requested that 25 April be declared 'Australia's National Day' and gazetted as a public holiday.
 Both the Queensland and Australian governments made Anzac Day a public holiday in 1921.
 The official public holiday was first gazetted in NSW in 1925.